neurothew/neurothew.github.io/index.md

 <div class="profile-content">
 <h1>Matthew King-Hang Ma</h1>
-<p class="lead">Assistant Professor of Computer Science at State University.</p>
+<p class="lead">Postdoctoral Fellow at Research Centre for Language, Cognition and Neuroscience,
+Department of Language Science and Technology, The Hong Kong Polytechnic University</p>

 <p>
-  My research focuses on the intersection of <strong>Artificial Intelligence</strong> and <strong>Social Science</strong>.
-  I am particularly interested in how large language models affect educational outcomes and the ethical implications of automated decision-making systems.
+My research primarily focuses on the cognitive neuroscience of aging and speech perception, utilizing electroencephalography (EEG) to explore how these processes unfold in the brain.
+Recently, I've been applying EEG to study brain activity in older adults during speech and music perception, aiming to understand how aging and subjective cognitive decline affect various cognitive functions.
+Parallel to this, I'm also keenly interested in large language models, particularly in deciphering their inner working mechanisms through a linguistic lens, and leveraging them to study brain activity – an interesting area known as model-brain alignment.
 </p>

 <p>
-  Before joining State University, I completed my PhD at [Previous University], where I was advised by [Advisor Name].
+  Before joining HKPolyU, I completed my PhD at CUHK, where I was advised by Prof. Tan LEE.
   In my spare time, I enjoy hiking and photography.
 </p>

 <h3>Interests</h3>
 <ul>
-  <li>Machine Learning Fairness</li>
-  <li>Human-Computer Interaction</li>
-  <li>Natural Language Processing</li>
+  <li>Cognitive neuroscience of ageing</li>
+  <li>Cognitive decline</li>
+  <li>Speech perception</li>
+  <li>EEG</li>
+  <li>model-brain alignment</li>
 </ul>